Washington

 Junior Academy of Sciences

 Since the 1940’s, the Washington Academy of Sciences has sponsored a Junior Academy of Sciences.
-The Junior Academy exists primarily to serve pre-college schools in DC, Maryland and northern Virginia.
-We provide professional scientists who serve as judges in STEM fair (Science, Technology, Engineering, and Mathematics) programs in these schools.
+The Junior Academy exists primarily to serve pre-college students in DC, Maryland and northern Virginia.
+We provide professional scientists who serve as judges in STEM fair (Science, Technology, Engineering, and Mathematics) programs in schools.
 The judges attend fair events, interview students and evaluate their projects.
 We provide Certificate awards based on achievement, as well as feedback to students and teachers for improving science fair quality and guidance.

 We Need Your Judgment!